 The principal: 4 Highly Effective 3 Effective 2 Improvement Necessary 1 Does Not Meet Standards a.
-Ethics Sets a stellar example for colleagues through impeccably ethical and professional behavior.
-Acts in an ethical and professional manner and conveys the clear expectation that colleagues will do likewise.
-Cuts corners and is not sufficiently attentive to ethical and professional standards, giving mixed messages to colleagues.
-Acts unethically or unprofessionally, setting a poor example for colleagues. b.
+Ethics Sets a stellar example for colleagues through impeccably ethical, professional, and culturally sensitive behavior.
+Acts in an ethical and culturally competent manner and conveys the clear expectation that colleagues will do likewise.
+Cuts corners and is not sufficiently attentive to standards of ethics and cultural competency, giving mixed messages to colleagues.
+Acts unethically and/or in a culturally insensitive manner, setting a poor example for colleagues. b.
 Scheduling Creates an equitable schedule that maximizes learning, teacher collaboration, and smooth transitions.
 Creates a schedule that provides meeting times for all key teams.
 Creates a schedule with some flaws and few opportunities for team meetings.
-Creates a schedule with inequities, technical flaws, an little time for teacher teams to meet. c.
+Creates a schedule with inequities, technical flaws, and little time for teacher teams to meet. c.
 Movement Ensures efficient, friendly student entry, dismissal, meal times, transitions, and recesses every day.
 Supervises orderly student entry, dismissal, meals, class transitions, and recesses.
 Intermittently supervises student entry, dismissal, transitions, and meal times.
 Rarely supervises student entry, dismissal, and common spaces and there are frequent problems. d.
 Custodians Leads staff to ensure effective, creative use of space and a clean, safe, and inviting campus.
 Supervises staff to keep the campus clean, attractive, and safe.
 Works with custodial staff to keep the campus clean and safe, but there are occasional lapses.
 Leaves campus cleanliness and safety to custodial staff and there are frequent lapses. e.
 Transparency Is transparent about how and why decisions were made, involving stakeholders whenever possible.
 Ensures that staff members know how and why key decisions are being made.
 Tries to be transparent about decision-making, but stakeholders sometimes feel shut out.
 Makes decisions with little or no consultation, causing frequent resentment and morale problems. f.
 Bureaucracy Deftly handles bureaucratic, contractual, and legal issues so they rarely detract from, and sometimes contribute to, teaching and learning.
 Manages bureaucratic, contractual, and legal issues efficiently and effectively.
 Sometimes allows bureaucratic, contractual, and legal issues to distract teachers from their work.
 Frequently mishandles bureaucratic, contractual, and legal issues in ways that disrupt teaching and learning. g.
-Budget Skillfully manages the budget and finances to maximize student achievement and staff growth.
-Manages the school's budget and finances to support the strategic plan.
+Budget and finances to maximize Manages the school's budget and finances to support the strategic plan.
 Manages budget and finances with few errors, but misses opportunities to support the strategic plan.
-Makes errors in managing the budget and finances and misses opportunities to furthe the mission. h.
+Makes errors in managing the budget and finances and misses opportunities to further the mission. h.
 Compliance Fulfills all compliance and reporting requirements and creates new opportunities to support learning.
 Fulfills compliance and reporting responsibilities to the district and beyond.
 Meets minimum compliance and reporting responsibilities with occasional lapses.
 Has difficulty keeping the school in compliance and district and other external requirements. i.
 Relationships Builds strong relationships with key district and external personnel and gets them excited about the school's mission.
 Builds relationships with district and external staffers so they will be helpful with paperwork and process.
 Is correct and professional with district and external staff but does not enlist their active support.
 Neglects relationship-building with district and external staff and doesn't have their support to get things done. j.
-Resources Taps all possible human and financial resources to support the school's mission and strategic plan.
-Is effective in bringing additional human and financial resources into the school.
+Resources Is effective in bringing additional human and financial resources into the school.
 Occasionally raises additional funds or finds volunteers to help out.
 Is resigned to working with the standard school budget, which doesn't seem adequate.
-Overall rating • Comments •